 Rescued circus bear sisters to start new life at Romania sanctuary

 Since they were taken from their mother as tiny cubs, 24-year-old sisters, Masha and Laura, have known nothing but cruelty and misery.
-Later this month, they will finally be given the lives they deserve
+In 2019, they were finally given the lives they deserve.

 Forced to perform heartbreaking tricks as the star attractions at Ukranian circuses, Masha and Laura (female brown bears) were subjected to horrific cruelty and filthy conditions for most of their lives.